 While it might be that food, in general, is not helpful before a run, it might also come down to portion size.
 It’s a good idea to eat smaller portions before and after a run.
 A snack-size portion is good for before a run.

 If you eat a larger portion of healthy food after a run, that’s okay if it’s part of a regular meal.
 Make sure, though, that you aren’t overdoing it on sugary and fatty stuff that isn’t good for you.

 What Foods Are Good to Eat Before a Run?

-If you’re going to eat before a run, you’ll want to pick something that is easy to digest.
-Some good options include a banana, energy bar, half of a bagel with peanut butter, oatmeal with fruit, and crackers.
+If you’re going to eat before a run, pick something that is easy to digest.
+Some good options include a banana, energy bar, half of a bagel with peanut butter, oatmeal with fruit, or crackers.
 Bananas are personally my go-to.

-You’ll want something that has complex carbs and maybe a little bit of protein, but don’t overdo it on the protein as that can sit heavy in your stomach.
+What you are really looking for is complex carbs and maybe a little bit of protein.
+This combination will give you energy fairly quickly, but will also digest slowly to provide energy over a longer period of time.
+Don’t overdo it on the protein, though, as that can sit heavy in your stomach.

 What Foods Are Good to Eat After a Run?

 Just like you want to fuel your body before a run to make sure that you have the energy that you need, you’ll want to refuel after a run to assist in recovery, giving you the maximum benefits of your workout.